Code-Institute-Submissions/niallfitzg-MS2/README.md

 The most cumbersome part of this project was thoroughly understanding not only the query parameters that this API expects, but also the data it returns.
 For instance, by default, it returns a dataset with a *truckload* of geospatial information alongside anything of relevance.
 This served to overwhelm the memory of my computer and for a long time left me wondering why nothing appeared to be working.
-It took a copule of weeks of trying and failing but eventually I figured out the issue, and the way to overcome it with the aid of the *Postman* app, which is a pretty neat.
+It took a couple of weeks of trying and failing but eventually I figured out the issue, and the way to overcome it with the aid of the *Postman* app, which is a pretty neat.

 ### The Epoch
 Apparently, the world was created on January 1st, 1970.
 At least, that's what the Unix programmers amongst us would have us believe, as I discovered that it's the time system for query datestamps.